Home Loan Experts

 The conditions on your offer

-We recommend that our customers ask for a two week cooling off period or finance clause to allow time for the bank to arrange a valuation & the final approval.
-Although the banks usually take far less than two weeks, it’s better to allow extra time just in case they make an error with their processing.
+We recommend that our customers ask for a two-week cooling-off period or finance clause to allow time for the bank to arrange a valuation and the final approval.
+Although banks usually take far less than two weeks, it’s better to allow extra time just in case they make an error with their processing.

 You should talk to your conveyancer to confirm which conditions should be included with your offer.